fghibellini/nix-haskell-monorepo/monorepo-nix-expressions/README.md

 Hello lollipop!
 ```

-Or use it as a dependency:
+Or use it as a haskell dependency:

 ```bash
 $ nix-shell -p "(import ./release.nix).haskellPackages.ghcWithPackages (pkgs: [ pkgs.package1 ])"